Course Syllabus

 Convener: Guntis Šmidchens, guntiss@uw.edu

-[pdf copy of syllabus.
+[pdf copy of syllabus Download pdf copy of syllabus.
 Please follow this Canvas website for updates]

 This seminar interrogates the role of cultural institutions and the arts in shaping public discourse, in two general contexts: